openlayers/openlayers/changelog/upgrade-notes.md

 new ol.interaction.PinchZoom({constrainResolution: true})
 ```

-See the new `pinchZoom` example for a complete implementation.
+See the new `pinch-zoom` example for a complete implementation.

 ### v3.19.1